percona/percona-backup-mongodb/doc/source/running.rst

 node (e.g. "mongodb://username:password@localhost:27019/").

 It is best to use the packaged service scripts to run |pbm-agent|.
-After adding the database connection configuration for them (see pbm.installation.service_init_scripts_) you can start the |pbm-agent| service as below:
+After adding the database connection configuration for them (see
+:ref: pbm.installation.service_init_scripts) you can start the |pbm-agent|
+service as below:

 .. code-block:: bash

-   sudo systemctl start pbm-agent sudo systemctl status pbm-agent
+   $ sudo systemctl start pbm-agent
+   $ sudo systemctl status pbm-agent

-For reference an example of how to do it manually is shown below.
+For reference an example of starting pbm-agent manually is shown below.
 The output is redirected to a file and the process is backgrounded.
-You can run it on a shell terminal temporarily if you want to observe and/or debug the startup from the log messages.
+Alternatively you can run it on a shell terminal temporarily if you want to observe and/or debug the startup from the log messages.

 .. code-block:: bash